dotnet/roslyn/docs/features/compilation-from-portable-pdb.md

     - Already stored in PDB as the entry point token
 * moduleassemblyname
 * modulename
+* nostdlib
+    - Will be represented in metadata reference embedded in pdb
 * nowin32manifest
 * pdb
 * platform